Vietnam, Asia -

 Gazing one final time out over the wild landscape of Vietnam, we board our return flight home from Hanoi still in awe of the last three weeks.

-Ken Burn's' documentary on Vietnam airs Sunday, September 17, 2018 on your local PBS station.
+Ken Burns and Lynn Novick's documentary on Vietnam started airing Sunday, September 17, 2017, on your local PBS station.
 (If you miss this showing, there is no doubt that the documentary will be available for viewing at other times).
 Whether you agree with Ken's politics or not, The Road Less Traveled recommends that you watch the documentary.
 For the broadcast version of the film, click here.

 The Road Less Traveled does not require any vaccinations or immunizations other than an up-to-date tetanus shot or booster (within the last nine years).